 This pre-festival trip will explore some of the best birding spots on the Clear Lake Loop of the Upper Texas Coast – Great Texas Coastal Birding Trail.
 This area contains a variety of habitats, including approximately 60 acres of oak woodlands, riparian edge habitat along the bayou, freshwater ponds, wetlands, and bay waters.
 This amazing habitat diversity attracts a wide variety of resident and migratory bird species, as well as other wildlife such as turtles, deer, alligators, and swamp rabbits.

 We’ll hike along the well-maintained trail system looking for raptors including Osprey, Red-shouldered Hawk, and Cooper’s Hawk; songbirds including White-eyed Vireo, Painted Bunting, Rose-breasted Grosbeak, orioles, and warblers, shorebirds including Black-bellied Plover, Ruddy Turnstone, and Willet, and Brown Pelican, Neotropic Cormorant, herons, egrets, and other wading birds.
 After a break for lunch, we’ll check for Red-breasted Merganser, Bufflehead, Common Goldeneye, and other duck species on lakes near the bay.
-Maps will be provided.

 Photo: Jan Hanson